 The entrance to Tivoli Gardens in Copenhagen (left) and a gateway feature in Barcelona (right)

-Example of a Successful Intersection Transformation
+Example of a Successful Gateway Transformation

 The Plaza de Panama is located in the heart of Balboa Park in San Diego, anchoring the west end.
 This central focal point was once a traffic circle and has since gradually become the main plaza of the park.